The Acquisition and Leveraged Finance Review: Netherlands

 In the Netherlands, there is no public register in which rights of pledge are registered, and therefore it cannot be verified from publicly available information whether specific assets are encumbered with a right of pledge.
 Rights of mortgage are registered in the registers maintained by the cadastre.

 Under Dutch law, a security right can be a first-, second-, etc., priority ranking security right, whereby the highest priority is given to the security right that was created first in time.
+In recent case law, the Dutch Supreme Court ruled that parties can contractually agree on a ranking that deviates from the statutory ranking based on when the relevant right of pledge was created.
+As a result, a right of pledge created second may rank more highly in relation to a right of pledge that was created first, which will then have the junior ranking in relation to the other right of pledge.
 In the event of a debtor's bankruptcy, a secured creditor can in principle enforce his or her security right as if there was no bankruptcy.
 However, the court can order a cooling-off period during which the secured creditor may not enforce the security right.
 The proceeds resulting from the enforcement of a security right are used to repay the claim secured by the first-ranking security right, and any access amount will be used to repay any claim secured by a second-ranking right of pledge (if applicable).

 Parties can also agree that the claims of one party are subordinated to the claims of the other party.
 This is commonly addressed in intercreditor agreements.
 Pursuant to Dutch case law, the enforceability of a contractual subordination arrangement depends not only on the wording of such arrangement as the meaning that each of the parties in the given circumstances could reasonably have attributed to the relevant provisions and what they could reasonably expect from each other is, in principle, decisive.